Information, advice and support for carers

 To get more information about these services you can email us at firstname.lastname@example.org or call us on 0121 569 2266.
 We can arrange for you to have a carer's assessment so we can work out what will help you most.

 The Council is responsible for carer wellbeing, but funds local carer support organisations to carry out the support.
-There may be charges for some of the services.
+Most support is free but there may be some charges for some services.

 There are many organisations that support carers.
 To find out about other services look in our online directory of care and community organisations, Information Point and contact any you are interested in.
 You can find more information about local carer support in the carers category.